 Parenting Limits Create Safety for Children

-What are your options in the above situation?
 Well, you could give in and buy the candy.
-But if you do, the child learns to "misbehave" in order to get her needs or desires met.
+But if you do, the child may learn to "misbehave" in order to get their needs or desires met.
 This then becomes a learned or conditioned behavior—you have trained your child to have a meltdown again.

 Teach Your Child Self-Control—It Leads to Respectful Behavior!

-We don't expect them to tie their shoes on their own without instruction, but when it comes to self-control and respect, we often expect children to have these without giving them the raw materials to build them.
+We don't expect children to tie their shoes or a teenager to drive a car without instruction, but when it comes to self-control and respect, we often expect children to have these onboard without giving them the raw materials to build them.

-What few parents realize is that self-control develops over thousands of interactions with parents and caregivers, from infancy through adolescence.
-It is a skill that comes with experience and meaningful feedback—it is not something that just appears one day.
+Self-restraint and emotional regulation are skills that come with experience, practice, and meaningful feedback—they are not abilities that just appear one day.
 In fact, the really tricky part is that emotional control and self-respect are best nurtured by allowing full expression of emotions in a young, developing child—and this is something many parents find hard to do.

-We may not be comfortable with emotions in general, because of the way our parents responded to our emotions.
-For example, when we got angry or cried when young, our parents shamed us so when our child has a big emotion, it triggers those painful memories.
+We may not be comfortable with emotions in general because of the way our parents responded to our emotions.
+For example, when we got angry or cried when young, our parents shamed us, so when our own child has a big emotion, it triggers those painful memories.

 A very important step in teaching children self-control is to first have a balanced and healthy attitude about emotion, so let's clear up some common myths about emotions.